Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 As you go up the ramp, there is a statue of Cola di Rienzi about halfway up on the left.

-Over the years he held power, fell out of power, and held it again.
+Over the years he held power, fell out of power, and gained it again.

 In 1354, at the age of 41, he had fallen far out of favor and was murdered by an angry mob right on this spot, which is why the statue is in such a strange location.

-Visiting Capitoline Hill and the Piazza del Campidoglio is free, but the Capitoline Museums have an admission fee.
+It's free to visit Capitoline Hill and Piazza del Campidoglio, but the Capitoline Museums have an admission fee.

-A visit here is well worth it as there is a lot to see and do that remains free.
+A visit to this area is well worth it as there is a lot to see and do, whether you only see the free stuff or also visit the museums (and other sites and monuments here.)

 Visiting the Caffarelli Terrace is also free and you can enjoy more views over Rome and towards the Vatican from there.